 The contact and/or notification comply with all other requirements of the Knox-Keene Act; and

-Unless otherwise specified, any revisions to the Department’s standardized Survey Tool are identified by track changes and filed as an Exhibit J-13 in the Department’s eFiling system within 30 calendar days of the amendment, pursuant to section 1352(a) and Rule 1300.52(e), but no later than by May 1 of the measurement year.
+Unless otherwise specified, any revisions to the Department’s standardized Survey Tool are identified by track changes and filed as an Exhibit J-13-a in the Department’s eFiling system within 30 calendar days of the amendment, pursuant to section 1352(a) and Rule 1300.52(e), but no later than by May 1 of the measurement year.

 40. A health plan may use software or a computer program for capturing survey data if all of the following requirements are met: